emirhangulunay/Deep-Learning-with-PyTorch/README.md

-# Deep-Learning-with-PyTorch
+# Deep-Learning-with-PyThorch
-Personal implementations and projects from the 'Deep Learning with PyTorch' book, transitioning from TensorFlow/Keras to the PyTorch ecosystem.
+Personal implementations and projects from the 'Deep Learning with PyThorch' book, transitioning from TensorFlow/Keras to the PyThorch ecosystem.